 Improved Uncanny Dodge (Ex)

 A fencer of 10th level or higher can no longer be flanked.
-This defense denies another fencer the ability to sneak attack the character by flanking her, unless the attacker has at least four more fencer levels than the target does.
-If a character already has uncanny dodge (see above) from another class, the levels from the classes that grant uncanny dodge stack to determine the minimum fencer level required to flank the character.
+This defense denies an opponent the ability to sneak attack the fencer by flanking her, unless the attacker has at least four more thief levels than the target has fencer levels.
+If a character already has uncanny dodge (see above) from another class, the levels from the classes that grant uncanny dodge stack to determine the minimum thief level required to flank the character.

 At 11th level, a fencer can make an attack of opportunity as an immediate action against an opponent who hits the fencer with a melee attack, so long as the attacking creature is within the fencer’s reach.

 Lightning Strike (Ex)